Updated: Dec 12, 2022

 a.
 Proof of Stake (PoS)

-The PoS method means legitimisers are randomly selected to generate a block of coin.
+The PoS method means legitimisers are randomly selected to generate a block of coins.
 Miners then validate blocks based on the amount of coins they hold, reducing much of the competition in the PoW system.
 Instead of having multiple computers working on one problem, PoS means that one computer will work on one problem reducing the energy required to legitimise a block.
 Read more about Proof of Stake here.

 Only altcoins (i.e. coins that are not Bitcoin) use the proof of stake concept at this time.
 This gives hope for future coins as they become increasingly aware of the energy consumption of PoW.